soderlind/content-poll/tutorial/README.md

 # Tutorial: content-poll

-**ContentPoll AI** is a WordPress plugin that lets editors easily add interactive polls to posts and pages.
+**ContentPoll AI** is a WordPress plugin that lets editors easily insert *interactive voting polls* into posts and pages, helping site visitors share their opinions or answer questions.
+It features **AI-assisted suggestions** to generate relevant poll questions and options based on your content, supports multiple AI providers (like OpenAI, Gemini, Anthropic, Ollama, Exo), and keeps voting results up-to-date in a visually clear format.
-Site visitors can vote anonymously—choosing from *custom questions and options*—and instantly view aggregated results.
-Editors can use built-in or *AI-assisted suggestion tools* (supporting providers like OpenAI, Gemini, Anthropic, & more) to generate poll questions and options based on page content.
-Everything is stored securely & privately, with **real-time analytics**, privacy-first vote tracking (no personal data), and a modern Gutenberg block UI.
-The system is built to be *secure, extensible, and testable*, following WordPress coding standards.
+The plugin comes with robust security, analytics, and admin controls so site owners can manage polls, track performance, and keep user data safe.

 **Source Repository:** [https://github.com/soderlind/content-poll](https://github.com/soderlind/content-poll)